DerianMelvin/SASMusicPlayer/README.md

 - Updated WebNowPlaying to use the new WebNowPlaying-Redux
 - Added more player icons for supported websites
 - Optimized some .ini configs for UI settings
 - Minor fixes and improvements

+### v1.3.2

+- Added shadow/glow adjustments to all text
+  - Adjusted position for certain UI settings to accommodate shadow/glow settings
+- Updated WNP-Redux plugin to v2.0.5
+- Adjusted some UI descriptions
+- Minor fixes and improvements